jl-beast/Super-Language-Specification/README.md

 Super (TM) does not have a GC, so we use Borrow Checking.
 In many languages, for their borrow checking they use explicit typing, however, in Super (TM), we use colors to allow the programmer to focus on a group of functionality instead of trying to figure out all the special typing and syntax.
 Colors will adjust the compiler rules for the borrow checker to auto-coerce things into their proper types after compiling.
 There're 4 colors at this time.

 Colors:
-- Red (Standard Mutable State, Synchronous, has complex rules interacting with Blue.)
+- Red (Standard Mutable State, Synchronous, Memory Inefficient)
-- White (Pure Immutable State, Synchronous, works easily with Blue.)
+- White (Pure Immutable State, Synchronous, Memory Efficient)
-- Blue (Asynchronous Safe State, Asynchronous, needs specific considerations.)
+- Blue (Asynchronous Safe State, Asynchronous)
 - Green (Optimized for Green Threads, Asynchronous)
 - Purple (Used with Globals, allows for Global Safety)